10 Best Herbal Capsules For Menopause

 3. Licorice (Glycyrrhiza glabra)

-Glycyrrhiza glabra, commonly known as licorice root, is often used in herbal formulations to support women during menopause due to its potential adaptogenic properties.
+Glycyrrhiza glabra, commonly known as licorice root, is often used in herbal formulations to support women during menopause due to its potential estrogen-like effects.

 4. Thistle (Silybum marianum)

-Silybum marianum, commonly known as milk thistle, is a herbal supplement that has been traditionally used for its potential health benefits, including supporting liver function and hormonal balance.
+Silybum marianum, also known as milk thistle, is a herbal supplement that has been traditionally used for its potential health benefits, particularly in supporting liver function.

-As with any supplement, it is advisable to consult a healthcare provider before starting silybum marianum, especially if taking other medications or undergoing hormone therapy.
+As with any supplement, it is advisable to consult a healthcare provider before starting silybum marianum, especially if taking other medications or having underlying health conditions.

 5. Stinging nettle (Urtica dioica)